 Monthly Orientation: A 30-minute orientation for newcomers is offered the first Sunday of each month at 9:15 a.m. in the Lotus Room in the Education Building (no registration required - simply show up).
 In addition, a two-hour Introduction to Mindfulness and Meditation workshop is offered the second Saturday of each month (learn more).

 When and Where: Every Thursday evening from 7:15 to 9:00 pm in the Tampa practice center meditation hall (please try to arrive about 10 minutes early).
-Enter and remove your shoes in the Meditation Hall foyer.
-Enter the Meditation Hall quietly and settle in.
+Remove your shoes in the Meditation Hall foyer (please leave phones, water and other personal items in the foyer or in your car), and come into the Meditation Hall quietly and settle in.

 Our teacher Fred leads this weekly extended evening meditation, which is open to all.
 On the first and third Thursdays, the evening will consist of two 35-minute sitting meditation periods, with formal walking meditation in-between.
 These extended meditation periods offer students the opportunity to deepen their practices of mindfulness, concentration and insight.
 While meditation is occurring on the first and third Thursdays, Fred offers private interviews in the Center's downstairs Interview Room to FCM members (those who have become Fred’s students) - please visit Membership for more information.
 Interviews are conducted in the Zen “dokusan" tradition – going alone to visit the teacher.
 No advance sign-up occurs for interviews; instead, students line up at the back of the meditation hall and the personal interviews unfold, one following the other, as time permits.
 The length of each interview may range from 5 to 15 minutes, depending on the situation.
 Dokusan pertains to issues that arise in the student's personal meditation practice and their life experiences of integrating the teachings into their daily life, not with intellectual or theoretical matters.